 Despite significant differences, the models in all four classes can describe the propagation of a traveling front.
-As a result, the choice of the model is often dictated not only by its relevance to a specific population, but also by its mathematical or computational tractability~\cite{petrovskii:exactly_solvable, mistro:complexity_allee, lewis:chamomile}.
-Reaction-diffusion equations are commonly used to obtain analytical insights into population dynamics~\cite{murray:mathematical_biology, fife:allee_wave, birzu:semipushed, korolev:arrest, korolev:wave_splitting, hastings:invasion_review, roques:allee_diversity}, and integro-difference equations are preferred when it is necessary to account for long-range dispersal~\cite{kot:csdt, wang:csdt}.
-Models with discrete time or space also have certain advantages; for example, they provide a convenient way to introduce stochastic dynamics or use satellite data on natural landscapes~\cite{kimura:ssm, korolev:rmp, lewis:chamomile}.
+As a result, the choice of the model is often dictated not only by its relevance to a specific population, but also by its mathematical or computational tractability~\citep{petrovskii:exactly_solvable, mistro:complexity_allee, lewis:chamomile}.
+Reaction-diffusion equations are commonly used to obtain analytical insights into population dynamics~\citep{murray:mathematical_biology, fife:allee_wave, birzu:semipushed, korolev:arrest, korolev:wave_splitting, hastings:invasion_review, roques:allee_diversity}, and integrodifference equations are preferred when it is necessary to account for long-range dispersal~\citep{kot:csdt, wang:csdt}.
+Models with discrete time or space also have certain advantages; for example, they provide a convenient way to introduce stochastic dynamics or use satellite data on natural landscapes~\citep{kimura:ssm, korolev:rmp, lewis:chamomile}.

 Some phenomena, however, arise most naturally only in a specific model class.
-One important example in invasion pinning~(Fig.~\ref{fig:table_schematic}), which occurs when the front gets stuck at a particular patch or landscape heterogeneity~\cite{keitt:pinning, fath:pinning}.
+One important example in invasion pinning~(Fig.~\ref{fig:table_schematic}), which occurs when the front gets stuck at a particular patch or landscape heterogeneity~\citep{keitt:pinning, fath:pinning}.
 Invasion pinning requires habitat fragmentation and the presence of a strong Allee effect, i.e. a threshold density below which the growth rate is negative.
 Under these conditions, a critical dispersal rate is required to initiate population growth in neighboring patches.
 Above the critical dispersal rate, invasion proceeds as in continuous-space models, but, below it, invasion front is pinned.
 In models where both time and space are discrete, invasions can become not only pinned, but also locked.
 Locked fronts advance periodically in a pulsed fashion, and their velocities assume only a discrete set of values, which are insensitive to small changes in dispersal and growth rates~(Fig.~\ref{fig:table_schematic}).